Why Is My Engine Temperature Warning Light On?

 Faulty Thermostat

-Another common culprit behind an illuminated engine temperature light is a faulty thermostat.
+Another common culprit behind an illuminated engine temperature warning light is a faulty thermostat.
 The thermostat regulates the flow of coolant through the engine by opening and closing as needed to maintain the optimal operating temperature.
 If the thermostat fails to open properly, it can restrict the flow of coolant, leading to engine overheating.

 Cooling System Malfunction